 The Choice Is Yours!

 In the end, FMGs should not feel dispirited by the ECFMG process.
 With FNU as an education partner, you have the peace of mind of an accredited institution that offers financial aid and scholarships to qualified applicants.
-If you need to get a good job in the healthcare sector, our certificate programs can pave the way; if you are already working, you can take advantage of our online and blended education modalities.
+With plenty of good jobs for foreign doctors in the USA in the healthcare sector, our certificate programs can pave the way; if you are already working, you can take advantage of our online and blended education modalities.
 For more information about how FNU can help foreign doctors in the U.S., get in touch with an admissions counselor today.

 If you are a foreign physician, earn your Bachelors Degree in Natural Science at Florida National University.
 Contact one of our advisors today to start the enrollment process now!